VDOO-Connected-Trust/ghidra-pyi-generator/README.md

 You can either use the stubs released [here][latest-release], or follow the instructions below to generate them yourself.

+## Using The Stubs

+### Installation

+The release contains  [PEP 0561 stub package][pep-0561], which can simply be installed with `pip install ghidra-stubs*.whl` into the environment in which the real `ghidra` module is available.
+Any conformant tool will then use the stub package for type analysis purposes.

-To use the stubs in PyCharm, follow the instructions in [Install, uninstall, and upgrade interpreter paths][interpreter-paths].
+If you want to manually add the stub files to PyCharm, follow the instructions in [Install, uninstall, and upgrade interpreter paths][interpreter-paths].

-### Using The Stubs
+### Usage

 Once installed, all you need to do is import the Ghidra modules as usual, and PyCharm will do the rest.